Bansnetsajak007/FilesShare/README.md

 Simple file sharing application

-# This application doesn't works as ther's some issue while deploying
+# This application doesn't works as ther's some issue with deploying